 • In the upper right corner of the Huawei Cloud official website, choose Billing & Costs from the drop-down list of your login account.
 Then, click Cost Center to check if you have the query permission.
 If you have, the CostCenterReadOnlyPolicy policy is in effect.

 • Add or delete data on any page in Cost Center.
-If a message appears indicating that you have insufficient permissions to perform the operation, the CostCenterReadOnlyPolicy policy is in effect.
+If you see a message about insufficient permissions to perform the operation, the CostCenterReadOnlyPolicy policy is in effect.

 Example Custom Identity Policies